 Reduce Major Property Crime

-To create a Neighborhood Watch group, call your local Memphis Police Department precinct and speak with the Neighborhood Watch coordinator.
-The coordinator will take down your information and let you know what needs to be done to organize the neighborhood watch.
+- To create or join a Neighborhood Watch group, call your local Memphis Police Department precinct and speak with the Neighborhood Watch coordinator.
+The coordinator will take down your information and let you know what the next steps are.

 - If you or someone in your family are a victim of domestic violence, contact the Family Safety Center 24-hour hotline (901) 222-4400.